Skip to content

 If you are legally recognised as the founder or co-founder of the company in a Member State or Associated Country, you are eligible to apply for Women TechEU.
 You should be able to provide proof of your status as founder or co-founder by either showing the official list of shareholders or else another similar document provided by your national company registry.

-In order to apply to Women TechEU, the founder of the company must also currently hold a top management position (CEO, CTO, or equivalent position) within that same company.
+In order to apply to Women TechEU, the founder of the company must also currently hold a top management position (CEO, CTO, CSO, or equivalent position) within that same company.

 There can be only one application per company, however, two or more women co-founders can apply together.
 For administrative reasons you must nominate one person to be the ‘lead applicant’, representing your company towards the programme.
 In the application form please describe both of you, please submit CVs of both of you (and preferably also the rest of the team) and please record the video together.

 At the moment of submission, women must hold at least 25% of the shares of the company and should be indicated in the Capitalization table in the application form.
+In the Capitalization table, you will be asked to indicate all shareholders, starting with the lead applicant, the amount of shares they hold, and provide the gender of the individual (selecting N/A in cases where shares are held by an entity and not an individual).

 Deep tech innovation aims to provide concrete solutions to our societal problems by finding its source in a deep interaction with the most recent scientific and technological advances and by seeking to produce a profound impact in the targeted application areas.